andjnewman/UK-INSPIRE-GUIDANCE/publishwhat/what-is-inspire.md

 abstract: "This guide provides an overview of INSPIRE, including its purpose, relevent legislation and timeline."
 ---

-# An Overview of INSPIRE

-The geographical information held by European countries does not currently join up - but the environment does.
+The spatial information held by European countries does not join-up but the environment does.
 Environmental issues such as flooding, forest fires and climate change do not respect national borders.

-To manage the environment better at European, national and local levels change is needed in how geographical information is managed and made available.
+To manage the environment better at European, national and local levels change is needed in how spatial information is managed and made available.
 INSPIRE seeks to make those changes happen by establishing a pan-European Spatial Data Infrastructure to enable the sharing of environmental information.

 INSPIRE will enable data users to access and reuse data from multiple providers by forcing organisations to share their data using standardised network services whilst applying common data structures.
 INSPIRE will allow data users to: